Improved integer programming models for simple assembly line balancing and related problems: Improved models for the SALBP

-In summary, inequalities~\eqref{pr:rc2} dominate, to the best of our knowledge, all inequalities proposed in the literature for formulating the precedence constraints.
+The results of proposition~\ref{pr:dom1} are summarized in Figure~\ref{fig:relationships}, which shows the relationships between the models.

 Tables~\ref{tab:1} and \ref{tab:2} give a summary of models with different precedence constraints and station limits for the SALBP-1 and the SALBP-2 and their number of variables and restrictions.
 We obtain a different model for each combination of the precedence constraints, the stations limits and the base model.
-Observe that equations~\eqref{EL-1} and \eqref{EL-2} do not increase the number of restrictions, but reduce the number of variables.
-In both tables $o$ denotes the \emph{order strength} of the instance.
-The order strength of an instance is at most $n\choose 2$.
+For example, BW2-1 denotes the formulation of the SALBP of type 1, using the precedence constraints of Bowman~\eqref{pr:bw}, and station limits \eqref{EL-1}.
+Note that equations~\eqref{EL-1} and \eqref{EL-2} do not increase the number of restrictions, but reduce the number of variables.
+In both tables $o$ denotes the \emph{order strength} of the instance, i.e., the fraction of the at most $\binom{n}{2}$ precedence relations present in the instance.
+The order strength of an instance is at most $1$.